After School Academy

 Email: victor.rodriguez@harmonytx.org , ckuhrt@harmonytx.org, yali@harmonytx.org, rthimbriel@harmonytx.org, jpalenciavargas@harmonytx.org, kwick@harmonytx.org, sanwar@harmonytx.org

 Requirements: Students must be in good academic and behavioral standing.
+Invite only.

 Meetings: Once a week, minimum of 1 hour.
 Half of the time will be allotted to academics and the other to character building activities.